Inner World Maps

 Rust

 Arthur was not a person.
 He was a function housed in a flawless exoskeleton.
-His title — “Senior Partner” — was a cuirass.
-His measured, emotionless speech — a sealed visor.
-His daily commute from sterile suburb to glass tower — greaves that kept him marching in line.
-Deep inside that armor sat not Arthur, but a small, frightened boy.
+His title - “Senior Partner” - was a cuirass.
+His measured, emotionless speech - a sealed visor.
+His daily commute from sterile suburb to glass office tower - greaves that kept him from straying.
+Deep inside that armor didn’t sit Arthur at all, but a small, frightened...

 The Blot